 The end of the Golden Era as tango orchestras move from being medium size dance hall ensembles to large concert hall orchestras.** This music is for large concert hall audiences.
 The style of singing also changes, moving away from the dramatic style of Carlos Gardel to a deeper style exemplified by the later recordings of Roberto Goyeneche.
 Also, many Golden Era recordings originally released on shellac records are remastered adding reverb and re-released on vinyl with the bigger sound imitating concert hall orchestras.

-Astor Piazzolla, who played bandoneon in Anibal Troilo’s orchestra, trains in classical music in France and creates a new genre called Tango Nuevo which is a fusion of tango with jazz and classical.
-He leads classical orchestras as well as jazz ensembles featuring bass, electric guitar and drums.
+Astor Piazzolla, who played bandoneon in Anibal Troilo’s orchestra, trains in classical music composition in France and creates a new genre called Tango Nuevo which is a fusion of tango with jazz and classical.
+He leads classical orchestras as well as jazz ensembles featuring electric bass, electric guitar and the drum kit.

 Tango stage musicals comprising larger orchestras fronted by acrobatic tango choreography tour the world starting a new tango craze.
 The big sounding orchestras and acrobatic choreography is now strongly associated with tango music and dancing outside of Argentina, but in Buenos Aires it is rejected as Tango por export.